Question:

 Pain often serves a purpose — physical pain can remind you to take a break between workouts, for example.
 Emotional pain also serves a purpose.
 For instance, it can allow you time to grieve the loss of a loved one and honor their memory.
+People may experience pain in different ways and may have different symptoms depending on the cause.
 However, for a lot of people, pain can linger for months, or even years, creating unnecessary suffering and decreasing your quality of life.
 Pain can be a roadblock to addiction recovery if not addressed.
 If you struggle to find ways to make pain work for you in recovery, you’re not alone.

 If you have avoided seeking help out of fear, rest assured that pain management for the physical and emotional symptoms of substance abuse doesn’t need to involve a lifetime of prescriptions or invasive procedures.
+Individuals experience pain differently, and some may feel pain more intensely or in unique ways.
 There are more options than ever before for pain that has lingered too long.
 Here are eight different ways to make physical and emotional pain work for you.

 How to Make Pain Work for You in Recovery

 Daily pain management can be incredibly challenging.
 Chronic pain—whether physical or mental—can often lead you to lose out on some of your life’s most memorable experiences.
+Painful experiences can shape your approach to recovery, influencing how you respond to setbacks and progress.
 With that said, you have the power to change your mindset and break free of the pain’s hold on you.

 Maybe you have back pain, neck pain, or nerve pain.
+Pain level can vary greatly from person to person, affecting which strategies are most effective for managing pain.
 Perhaps you’re dealing with the emotional pain of a breakup, struggling to cope with trauma, or living with chronic depression.
 Whatever the cause, you have the power to harness your pain as a tool to push you forward in life.

 Eight ways to make pain work for you in recovery include: